Visa on arrival Vietnam / Visa exemption to lure more local tourists to Myanmar.

 Software giant FPT posted a revenue of VND3.5 trillion –a 5 per cent increase – in the first two months of this year.

-The corporation's pre-tax profit reached VND326 billion, achieving 100 per cent of its two-month plan.
+pre-tax profit reached VND326 billion, achieving 100 per cent of its two-month plan.
 Its after-tax profit stood at VND270 billion.

 Shareholders are due to meet in Ha Noi early next month.